associatedpress/datakit-data/docs/usage.rst

 at the root of a project folder.
 This is typically the root of a code repository.

-While code to acquire, clean and analyze data should be placed under version control, the `data/` *should be excluded from version control.*
+While code to acquire, clean and analyze data should be placed under version control, the `data/` directory itself *should be excluded from version control.*

 .. note::

   Version control systems have different mechanisms to prevent files from being "tracked".
-  Git users, for instance, should add the `data/` directory to a project's .gitignore_ file.
+  Git users, for instance, should add the `data/` directory to a project's `.gitignore`_ file.